How much equity release will I get?

 The amount your equity release provider is willing to lend is partly based on life expectancy and how long it will be before the loan is repaid.
 Therefore, the shorter the life expectancy, the more equity you can release from your home.

-Here are a few health and lifestyle examples that may dictate how much equity you can get could release through an enhanced lifetime mortgage:
+Here are a few health and lifestyle examples, that might increase how much equity you could release if you qualify for an enhanced lifetime mortgage:

-- Height and weight (your body mass index)
+- Your weight and height (your body mass index)

 - Whether you smoke